-We will have teams at Peewee, Bantam, and Midget for the 2022-23 season, practicing at USM and playing in the Valley League.
+We have teams at Peewee, Bantam, and Midget practicing at USM and playing in the Valley League.

-We will again attend the open weekly two-hour skill sessions conducted by Townshend Hockey - and have our weekly team practice as well.
+Our players attend the open weekly two-hour skill sessions conducted by Townshend Hockey and a weekly team practice.

 MHA begins its season right after Labor Day and continues into mid to late March.
 We practice 3 hours per week for approximately 90 hours of practice time every year at USM's Olympic sized rink.